Contributed by: Brian Meacham

 Two of the extras in Bull Durham: The dark huge-haired outfielder that accompanies Crash to the ball park where he "makes a rain out" is none other than Danny Gans, Las Vegas's premier impressionist-comic at the Mirage.
 The superstitious ball player who is hitting "a donut and 16", who gets cut, played the son of Dennis Hopper in Hoosiers.

-Contributed by: Jeff Morris
+Thanks to Jeff Morris

 Before doing impressions, Gans was a minor league prospect for the Los Angeles Dodgers before constant knee problems forced him to quit his career in baseball and launch him into Vegas superstardom.